JohnnyWiseleader/JohnnyWiseleader/README.md

 - 👋 Hi, I’m @JohnnyWiseleader
 - 👀 I’m interested in Rust, Blockchain, Polkadot, C#, UWP, React.
-- 🌱 I’m currently learning, Rust, Substrate.
+- 🌱 I’m currently learning more about web API's, .net core, Rust.
 - 💞️ I’m looking to collaborate on a Polkadot/Kusama project.
-- 📫 Reach me on Telegram @johnsaddiction.
+- 📫 Reach me on Twitter @johnsaddiction.

 <!---
 JohnnyWiseleader/JohnnyWiseleader is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.